Family Services Ottawa Accountability, Privacy, and Confidentiality

 Family Services Ottawa is the sole owner of the information collected on this site.
 FSO only has access to/collect information that you voluntarily give us via email or other direct contact from you.
 FSO will not sell or rent this information to anyone.

 All notes, records and communications created by Family Services Ottawa during your involvement as a client are kept secure and confidential and can be shared only with your consent.
-The agency keeps a record of all appointments/visits.
+The organization keeps a record of all appointments/visits.
 Information may be shared within FSO for case management, quality assurance and eligibility purposes.
-Any information about a client is kept within the agency in strictest confidence.
+Any information about a client is kept within the organization in strictest confidence.

 There are a few exceptions to confidentiality when the law requires that our records be disclosed under strict conditions.
 In the following situations the law requires that reports be made and/or information released: